cannatag/ldap3/README.txt

 CHANGELOG
 =========

+* 0.9.2.1 2014.04.28
+    - fixed a bug in 0.9.2 that allowed only string attributes in add, modify and compare operations (thank Mladen)

 * 0.9.2 2014.04.26
     - changed return value in get_response from response to (response, result) - helpful for multi threaded connections
     - added ReusableStrategy for pooling connections